voltrb/volt/Readme.md

     # => C changed
 ```

+### Truthy Checks: .true?, .false?, .or, and .and

+Because a method on a reactive value always returns another reactive value, and because only nil and false are false in ruby, we need a way to check if a ReactiveValue is truthy in our code.
+The easiest way to do this is by calling .true? on it.
+It will return a non-wrapped boolean.  .nil? and .false? do as you would expect.

+One common place we use a truthy check is in setting up default values with || (logical or)  Volt provides a convience method that does the same thing .or, but works with ReactiveValue's.

+Instead of

+    a || b

+Simply use:

+    a.or(b)

+.and works the same way as &&.  #and and #or let you maintain the reactivity all of the way through.

 ## Bindings

 Now that you understand the basics of ReactiveValue's, we can discuss bindings.
 In Volt, you code your views in a handlebar's like template language.
 Volt provides severial bindings, which handle rendering of something for you.
 Content bindings are anything inbetween { and }